analysis2insight/SQL-Shop-Project/README.md

-##  Clients Requirements and Recommendations:
+##  Responses to Clients' Requirements and Recommendations:

 1. What is the overall performance of the shop and is there year over year growth?
 2. Which store has the highest performance?